buley/personal/src/content/execution.md

-# Execution & Accountability
+# Action Over Intention: Building a Legacy Through Execution

-> *"Vision without execution is hallucination."*
+> *“How long are you going to wait before you demand the best for yourself?” — Epictetus*

+*Analysis without action is merely philosophy.
+Every insight demands implementation, every understanding requires execution.*

 Self-awareness is only as valuable as the **action it leads to.** I now have a complete understanding of how I operate—my strengths, my blind spots, my patterns, and my highest potential.
 Now, the focus shifts to **execution, consistency, and accountability.**